 Here, the normal situation is turned on its head.
 The individual would be able to carry over the four-week leave period that isn’t normally permitted to be carried over.
 However, they would not be able to take any additional time into the next leave year unless the employer permitted it.

-Should I allow holiday to be carried over?
+Should I allow holidays to be carried over?

 Often companies will not allow holidays to be carried forward into the next holiday year.
 Although you may be tempted to allow leave carry overs in order to avoid employee disputes, be wary.